DL59/ImPrior/README.md

 We reimplemented this in Python 3, making use of the PyTorch framework.
 To do so, we separately defined one Module Class for each of these blocks.
 For the full source-code, you can download and experiment with the Jupyter Notebooks attached in the Notebooks directory of this Git repository.

-First of all, the downsampling blocks work as follows: (WIP: To be continued)
+First of all, the downsampling blocks work as follows:

 ```python
 class Model_Down(nn.Module):